manuel040192/react-typescript-single-and-multiple-option-selection/README.md

 - "type SelectOption" is a single option that has the typed properties label and value.

-- "SelectOption[]" is an array of different options.
+- "SelectOption[]" is an array of options.